Jack-cky/SuperPriceWatchdog/README.md

 ## Solution Architecture
 SuperPriceWatchdog is built on top of the **Consumer Council**'s [OPW](https://data.gov.hk/en-data/dataset/cc-pricewatch-pricewatch) data, which provides item prices and promotions from supermarkets.

-Each day, a data pipeline retrieves the data and stores it in a **PostgreSQL** database.
-The ETL process is executed using **Polars** to handle data structure and manipulation.
-At the end of the pipeline, daily price alerts are triggered and sent to users.
-Through a webhook method, users interact with SuperPriceWatchdog on **Telegram**, sending requests to a **Flask** application that processes their messages.
+Each day, a data pipeline retrieves data and stores it in a **PostgreSQL** database.
+The ETLT process is orchestrated with **Luigi** and uses **Polars** and **PSQL** functions to handle data structure and manipulation.
+At the end of the pipeline, a daily price alert is triggered and sent to users.
+Through a webhook method, users interact with SuperPriceWatchdog on **Telegram** by sending requests to a **Flask** application that processes their messages.

 Both the pipeline and the web application are hosted on a **PythonAnywhere** Beginner account, while the database is maintained on **Supabase**’s free tier.
 These providers generously offer serverless computing resources, making it possible to host and operate the service at no cost.